openjdk/guide/src/guide/working-with-pull-requests.md

 #. **Integrate your change**

    When you have the required reviews and have made sure all relevant areas have had a chance to look at your change, integrate by entering the command [`/integrate`](https://wiki.openjdk.org/display/SKARA/Pull+Request+Commands#PullRequestCommands-/integrate) in a comment on the PR.
 If you are not yet a Committer in the project, ask your sponsor to enter the command [`/sponsor`](https://wiki.openjdk.org/display/SKARA/Pull+Request+Commands#PullRequestCommands-/sponsor) in the PR as well in order for your change to be allowed to be integrated.

+#. **After integration**

+   After you have integrated your change you are expected to stay around in case there are any issues with it.
+As mentioned above, you are expected to have run all relevant testing on your change before creating your PR, but regardless of how thorough you test it, things might slip through.
+After your change has been integrated an automatic pipeline of tests is triggered and your change will be tested on a variety of platforms and in a variety of different modes that the JDK can be executed in.
+A change that causes failures in later testing may be backed out if a fix can not be provided fast enough, or if the developer is not responsive when noticed about the failure.
+Note that this directive should be interpreted as "it is a really bad idea to push a change the last thing you do before bedtime, or the day before going on vacation".

 ## Webrevs